-Access to Higher Education Diploma in Social Science Pathway
+Qualification: Access to Higher Education Diploma (Social Science)

 You can apply to universities for a Social Science or related degree course which can lead to careers in the statutory, private or voluntary sector:

 - Business Administration

 - Social welfare

 - Public Services (see Access to Public Services)